 The Kingdom, the Power, and the Glory Summary, Analysis and Themes

-Tim Alberta’s nonfiction book, The Kingdom, The Power, and The Glory, published in 2023, offers a penetrating examination of America’s extreme evangelical movement and its profound influence on culture and politics.
+Tim Alberta’s book The Kingdom, The Power, and The Glory, offers a penetrating examination of America’s extreme evangelical movement and its profound influence on culture and politics.

 As a journalist deeply familiar with the country’s political landscape, Alberta takes readers on a journey through the modern Christian right’s alignment with divisive figures like Donald Trump.
 His exploration goes beyond political analysis, weaving personal reflection and historical context to unravel the complexities behind the rise of a movement that has reshaped America’s ideological identity.